EleutherAI/website/content-blog/mad_research_update.md

 Two hypotheses about discovering anomalies via effects:

  - **Screening off/opening up**: The answer for anomalous examples depends on a different reasoning trace than the answer in regular examples.
-Thus we might guess that some activations that the network depends on in regular cases have no effect on anomalous cases (because they only influence the output of the normal reasoning trace) and others that affect the anomalous cases do not affect the normal cases.
+Thus we might guess that some activations that the network depends on in regular cases have no effect in anomalous cases (because they only influence the output of the normal reasoning trace) and others that affect the anomalous cases do not affect the normal cases.
  - **Localised switching circuits**: There might be some discoverable circuit that generally handles switching between Alice and Bob behaviour.

 (This is not an exhaustive set of hypotheses.)